 Create a Community of Engaged Customers

-Search engines do not interview users to ask them how you are as a company, but customer engagement says a lot on your behalf.
-Use your cards right, and you’ll be turning them into brand ambassadors without any additional effort on your part.
+Search engines do not interview users to ask how you are as a company, but customer engagement says a lot on your behalf.
+Use your cards right, and you’ll be turning them into brand ambassadors without any additional effort.

 SEO is not just about ranking well on SERPs.
 You also want to look good for your customers to attract more of their peers.